stack4ops/cibuild/README.md

 CI platform detection is automatic (GitLab CI, GitHub Actions, local).
 Each platform has an adapter that maps native CI variables to cibuild's internal interface.

+To explore all build modes locally or to develop cibuild itself, the `installer/` directory provides a complete self-contained lab environment — see [`installer/README.md`](installer/README.md).

 ---

 ## Runs and Pipeline Jobs